sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/index.rst

 Pipelines
 -----------------------------

-Below are the details of Configuring Fire for Pipelines with Airflow
+Below are the details of Configuring Fire for Pipelines with Airflow:

 .. toctree::
    :maxdepth: 1